Shimizu-Technology/shimizu-order-suite/docs/pundit_authorization.md

 ## Conclusion

-Pundit provides a powerful and flexible authorization system that allows Hafaloha to implement fine-grained access control based on user roles and resource ownership.
+Pundit provides a powerful and flexible authorization system that allows Shimizu Order Suite to implement fine-grained access control based on user roles and resource ownership.
 By centralizing authorization logic in policy classes, the application maintains a clean separation of concerns and makes it easier to reason about and update permission rules.